iver56/cross-adaptive-audio/README.md

 ## Usage

-First, run `make test` to check if things are running smoothly.
+First, run `nosetests` to check if things are running smoothly.

 ### Running an experiment